-Complete applications must be submitted on or before February 1, including the letter for the applicant’s faculty supervisor.
+Complete applications must be submitted on or before March 30, including the letter for the applicant’s faculty supervisor.
 Late submissions will not be accepted for any reason, including technology related difficulties.
 Applicants will receive an email confirmation that their materials have been received within one week of receipt.
-If you do not receive confirmation, please feel free to contact the Scholarship Committee Chair.
+If you do not receive confirmation, please feel free to contact the Bisexual Issues Committee chair(s).

 Applications failing to meet the guidelines listed on this page (including late or incomplete applications) will not be reviewed.
-If you have any questions about the guidelines, do not hesitate to contact the Scholarship Committee Chair.
+If you have any questions about the guidelines, do not hesitate to contact the Bisexual Issues Committee chair(s).

 Evaluation of Proposals and Selection of Award Recipients